-(t) Accounting Pronouncements Issued But Not Yet Effective
+(t) Accounting Pronouncements Recently Adopted

-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which supersedes FASB ASC Topic 840, Leases ("Topic 840"), and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
+In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which supersedes FASB ASC Topic 840, Leases ("ASC 840"), and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method for finance leases or on a straight-line basis over the term of the lease for operating leases.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.

-For companies that are not emerging growth companies ("EGCs"), ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU was to be effective for fiscal years beginning after December 15, 2019.
-However, in November 2019, the FASB issued ASU No. 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815) and Leases (Topic 842): Effective Dates ("ASU 2019-10"), which included a one-year deferral of the effective date of ASU 2016-02 for certain entities.
-In June 2020, the FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities ("ASU 2020-05"), which further defers the effective date for certain entities.
-As a result, the ASU is now effective for EGCs for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
-Since the Company will cease to be an emerging growth company as of December 31, 2021, the relief granted under ASU 2020-05 will not apply and the Company is required to adopt the standard during the fourth quarter of 2021.
-The Company is currently assessing the impact of the adoption of this guidance on its financial statements.
+Since the Company will cease to be an emerging growth company as of December 31, 2021, the Company adopted ASC 842 during the third quarter of 2021 effective as of January 1, 2021.
+The Company has applied its transition provisions at the beginning of the period of adoption (i.e., on the effective date), and so did not restate comparative periods.
+Under this transition provision, the Company has applied the legacy guidance under ASC 840, including its disclosure requirements, in the comparative periods presented.